Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Configurations of certain zero dimensional subscheme of satisfying

 Let $S$ be a very general, irreducible hypersurface of degree $6$ in $\mathbb{P}^3$.
-Let $P \subset S$ be a zero dimensional subscheme satisfying CB(5).
-In this section we shall investigate the configuration of points in $P$.
+Let $P \subset S$ be a zero dimensional subscheme satisfying $\text{CB}(5)$.
+In this section we shall investigate the possible configurations of $P$.
 More precisely, we prove the following Theorem, \begin{theorem} Let $S$ be a very general hypersurface of degree $6$ in $\mathbb{P}^3$.
-Let $P$ be a reduced, zero dimensional locally complete intersection subscheme of $S$ of length $c_2 +12$, $5 \le c_2 \le 18$, satisfying $\text{CB}(5)$ and not contained in any quadratic hypersurface.
-Then we have the following possibilities: (I) $P$ is contained in a union of a rational cubic curve and a pair of skew lines.\\ (II) $P$ is contained in a union of a rational cubic curve and a plane curve of degree $2$.\\ (III) $P$ is contained in a union of a rational cubic curve and three skew lines. \\ (IV) $P$ is contained in a union of a rational cubic curve, a line and a degree $2$ plane curve. \\ (V) $P$ is contained in a union of a rational cubic curve and plane curve of degree $3$.\\ In first two cases the length of $P$ has to be $\ge 27$ and in last three cases the length of $P$ has to be $\ge 30$.
+Let $P$ be a zero-dimensional, locally complete intersection subscheme of $S$ of length $c_2 +12$, $5 \le c_2 \le 18$, satisfying $\text{CB}(5)$ and not contained in any quadratic hypersurface.
+Then we have the following possibilities:\\ $(I)$ $P$ is contained in a union of a rational cubic curve and a pair of skew lines.\\ $(II)$ $P$ is contained in a union of a rational cubic curve, a line and a degree $2$ plane curve. \\ $(III)$ $P$ is contained in a union of a rational cubic curve and a plane curve of degree $2$.\\ $(IV)$ $P$ is contained in a union of a rational cubic curve and plane curve of degree $3$.\ \end{theorem} \begin{proof} If a subscheme $P^{\prime}$ of $P$ of length $17$ fails to impose independent conditions on sections of $\mathcal{O}(5)$, then by Theorem \ref{T1}, there is a plane containing a subscheme of length at least $12$.
+Thus if any subscheme of $P$ of length $17$ fails to impose independent conditions on sections of $\mathcal{O}(5)$, then repeating the argument on several subschemes of length $17$, one can show that $P$ lie on a plane.\\ Thus there is a subscheme $P^{\prime}$ of $P$ of length at least $17$ which imposes independent conditions on sections of $\mathcal{O}(5)$.\\